MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/refs/refs-overview.md

 > [!IMPORTANT]
 > If you plan to use ReFS for CSV (Cluster Shared Volumes), please consider the limitations to pre-format your later CSV volumes with ReFS.
 > For CSV: NTFS should be used for traditional SANs.
 ReFS should be used on top of S2D.
+Refer chapter functionality.

 > [!NOTE]
 > Basic disks include local non-removable direct-attached via BusTypes SATA, SAS, NVME, or RAID.
 Basic disks do not include Storage Spaces.